aizej/Automatic-face-targeting-laser-turret/README.md

  This recreation is now made with raspberry pi 4

-This is the hardware setup:
+This is the hardware setup:\n
 2 servos (Waveshare MG996R servo)
 camera (Raspberry Pi kamera V2) laser module (KY-008)